TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-v2a-diagnostic-noheartbeat-mastertarget.md

 Verify the heartbeat from Master Target.
 To do that, follow these steps:

-1. Verify the Master Target machine is up and running.
+1. Verify the Master Target machine is up and running
-2. Login to Master Target with administrator privileges.
+2. Login to Master Target with administrator privileges
-3. Verify that the service **svagents** is running.
-And then, start or restart the service.
+3. Verify that the service **svagents** is running, then start or restart the service
-4. On the Master Target, check the following log for any errors in "C:\\ProgramData\\ASR\\agent\\svagents*log".
+4. On the Master Target, check the following log for any errors in "C:\\ProgramData\\ASR\\agent\\svagents*log"